 What are you going to wear?
 Or in this instance, what is HE going wear?
 St. Nick has a huge job ahead of him.
 Lots of miles to cover, lots of soot filled chimneys to get down, lots of cookie crumbs & milk spills to avoid.
 It’s a dirty job, but that doesn’t mean Santa can’t look sharp while doing it.
 Here’s what he might wear while putting another 25k-50k miles on the sleigh.
 (Top Photo Credit: @vidarnm on unsplash)

-The Cap/Crash Helmet: Shearling Sheepskin Leather Aviator Cap – $53.99.
-Santa has taken some spills on rooftops over the millennia, so to stay compliant with concussion protocol, Papa Elf has recently added this to St. Nick’s kit.
+The Cap/Crash Helmet: Shearling Sheepskin Leather Aviator Cap – $59.99.
+Santa has taken some spills on rooftops over the millennia, so to stay compliant with concussion protocol, Papa Elf has recently (like in the last century) added this to St. Nick’s kit.
 Sheepskin base keeps him warm, while the safety team has added aftermarket padding based on the crystalline atomic structure of marshmallow fluff.
 Traditional red hat attaches via magic.
 And velcro.

-The Mask: Custom Fur-Lined Facemask w/ TinselTech Filtering System.
-Another custom job from Elf R&D. Micro-tinsel weave keeps dust and germ particles out, and makes sure Santa doesn’t spread his own “Christmas cheer” on your stuff.
-Found to be super helpful with chimney soot, too – shoulda done this years ago!
+The Mask: Custom Fur-Lined Facemask w/ TinselTech 2.0 Filtering System.
+Another custom job from Elf R&D, who upgraded the micro-tinsel weave to keep even more dust and germ particles out, and makes sure Santa doesn’t spread his own “Christmas cheer” all over your goodies.
+Super helpful with chimney soot, too – shoulda done this years ago!

-The Air Freshener: Car Freshener Royal Pine – $0.53.
+The Air Freshener: Car Freshener Royal Pine – $0.74.
 You try sitting behind eight tiny reindeer (or nine, depending on the weather) for an entire evening.
-The yearly elf initiation involves sneaking some garlic and onions into Comet’s feedbag.
-And Santa’s the one that plan backfires on, rather literally.
+The yearly elf initiation involves sneaking some curry chicken into Dasher’s feedbag, which earns him the unfortunate new nickname “Gasser.”
+Poor fella.

 The Coat: Custom Gore-Tex Cashmere-Lined Topcoat w/ Horween Leather Belt.
 One of a kind.
 Made by the Mrs. w/ help from Elf Q Branch.